 The Personal Savings Allowance (PSA) allows basic rate taxpayers to earn up to £1,000 in interest each year tax-free, and higher rate taxpayers up to £500.
 Additional rate taxpayers do not have a Personal Savings Allowance.

-There is also a Dividend Allowance which means you don’t have to pay tax on your first £5,000 of dividend income (plans to reduce this to £2,000 from April 2018 have been shelved due to the general election but are expected to be reintroduced).
+There is also a Dividend Allowance which means you don’t have to pay tax on your first £2,000 of dividend income.
 Basic-rate taxpayers must pay 7.5% on dividend income beyond the £5,000 annual allowance, higher-rate taxpayers pay 32.5% and additional-rate taxpayers pay 38.1%.

 Remember that tax rules can and do change, and their effect on you depends on your individual circumstances, which can also change.